-8. Create signal chains for guitar.
+10.Create signal chains for guitar.
 Now it's time to build a typical signal chain for guitar-actually, two of them.
-Begin by once again deleting the MIDI In (OMNI) block and then connect a guitar (via a DI box if necessary) to an input of your audio interface other than the one used for the microphone earlier in this tutorial.

-Then enter Connections View and connect that input to the amp/cabinet model plugin of your choice, followed by the chorusing plugin of your choice and the flanging plugin of your choice.
-Add a Gain Control plugin and the reverb plugin of your choice.
+Begin byonce again deleting the MIDI In (OMNI) block and then connecting a guitar (via a DI box if necessary) to an input of your audio interface other than the one used for the microphone earlier in this tutorial.
+Enter Connections View and connect that input to an amp/cabinet model plugin, followed by chorusing andflanging plugins.
+Add a Gain Control pluginand the reverb plugin of your choice.
 Rename the amp/cabinet plugin "Rhythm amp/cab," the chorusing plugin "Chorus," the flanging plugin "Flanger," the Gain Control plugin "Reverb Send" (since it's taking on that function; see the text box below) and the reverb plug-in "Reverb."
 Connect the output of the Flanger plugin to the "Reverb send" plugin, and the output of the the "Reverb send" plugin to the Reverb plugin.
 Finally, connect an output from both the Flanger and Reverb plugins to one of your audio interface's outputs (choose an output other than the one being used for the microphone signal), as shown in the illustration below:

 Tweak the parameters in the various plugin editors until you get a sound you like (use the Gain Control to set the desired amount of reverb), then double-click on the rackspace name.
 In the Rackspace Properties dialog that appears, rename the rackspace "Rhythm," then click on Apply to close the dialog.

 Gig Performer makes it easy to create reverb sends, where signal is routed to a reverb (or other type of signal processing plugin) from multiple sources: Simply insert a Gain plugin between the output of each source and the reverb plugin.
 The volume of each Gain plugin provides independent control over how much signal is sent to the reverb.

 Next, we'll create a second rackspace for soloing.
-Since we're going to use the same audio connections (although we'll be substituting different plugins), go to Edit>Duplicate the current rackspace (or use the Shift-Cmd-D / Ctrl-Shift-D keystroke commands) to add a new rackspace, then double-click on its name.
-In the Rackspace Properties dialog that appears, change the name of this new rackspace from "Rhythm\1" to "Solo".
+Since we're going to use the same audio connections (although we'll be substituting different plugins), choose Edit>Duplicate the current rackspacecommand (Cmd-Shift-D/Ctrl-Shift-D) to adda new rackspace, then double-click on its name.
+In the Rackspace Properties dialog that appears, change the name ofthis new rackspacefrom "Rhythm_1" to "Solo".
 In Connections View, substitute an amp/cabinet model if you prefer (you can also opt to simply use the same one you used for the Rhythm sound-Gig Performer allows you to use the same plugin multiple times, up to the limits of your RAM and CPU resources), followed by the distortion/overdrive plugin of your choice, then delete the flanging plugin.
 Rename the amp/cabinet plugin "Solo amp/cab" and rename the distortion/overdrive plugin "Overdrive."
 Your main Connections View screen should now look like this:

-Guitarists especially will appreciate the handy fullscreen chromatic tuner provided in Gig Performer, available at any time with the click of a mouse or the press of a MIDI footswitch-even with the touch of a button on a smartphone or tablet running an OSC app.
+Guitarists especially will appreciate the handy full-screen chromatic tuner provided in Gig Performer, available at any time with the click of a mouse or the press of a MIDI footswitch-even with the touch of a button on a smartphone or tablet running an OSC app.
 Click here for more information.

-9. Add widgets to control the guitar sounds.
-Go to Performer View and select the Rhythm rackspace, then click on the Widget Layout Designer icon to enter Edit mode.
+11.Add widgets to control the guitar sounds.Go to Performer View and select the Rhythm rackspace, then click on the Widget Layout Designer icon to enter Edit mode.
 Drag an "Old school" knob and a "The 11" knob (our Spinal Tap version of the "Old school" knob-it goes to 11!) into the panel.